 The doctor stood looking at her like she was stupid.
-"I asked if you've had a hearing test, not a urine test."
+"I asked if you've had a hearing test."

 "The excess of our youth are checks written against our age and they are payable with interest thirty years later." - Victor Hugo